intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/sgx_sample_app/README.md

 docker compose --env-file .env build
 ```
-UBUNTU_VERSION — Use Ubuntu 24.04 LTS or later.<br>
+UBUNTU_VERSION — This example has a dependency on Ubuntu 20.04.<br>
 TRUST_AUTHORITY_CLIENT_VERSION — The version of the sample app Docker image.
 This version number is used to tag the Docker image.<br>
 DCAP_VERSION — The version of Intel® SGX DCAP installed on the Intel SGX host.<br>
 PSW_VERSION — The version of Intel® SGX PSW installed on the Intel SGX host.<br>